AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-identities.md

 ---
-title: Use the ALTER TABLE Command to Set an Identity or a Primary Identity
+title: Set Primary Identities in an Ad Hoc Dataset
-description: The functionality of the ALTER TABLE command has been expanded in Adobe Experience Platform Query Service to allow users to set an identity or a primary identity to existing tables.
+description: Adobe Experience Platform Query Service allows you to set an identity or a primary identity for ad hoc schema dataset fields directly through the SQL ALTER TABLE command.
 The document explains how to use the ALTER TABLE command to set a primary identity or secondary identity.
 ---
-# Use the ALTER TABLE command to set an identity or a primary identity
+# Set primary identities in an ad hoc dataset

-Adobe Experience Platform Query Service has added new constraints for the `ALTER TABLE` command that allows you to mark dataset columns as either primary or secondary identities.
-This feature can be used to ensure that flagged fields are consistent with data privacy requirements.
-With this command you can mark columns as an identity or primary identity, and add or delete constraints for both primary and secondary identity table columns directly through SQL.
+Adobe Experience Platform Query Service allows you to mark dataset columns as either primary or secondary identities using constraints for the SQL `ALTER TABLE` command.
+Use this feature to ensure that flagged fields are consistent with data privacy requirements.
+This command allows you to add or delete constraints for both primary and secondary identity table columns directly through SQL.

 ## Getting started

-Labelling dataset columns as primary or secondary identiy requires an understanding of the `ALTER TABLE` SQL command and a good understanding of data privacy requirements.
+Labelling dataset columns as primary or secondary identity requires an understanding of the `ALTER TABLE` SQL command and a good understanding of data privacy requirements.
 Before continuing with this document, please review the following documentation:

 * [The SQL syntax guide for the `ALTER TABLE` command](../sql/syntax.md).
 * [The Data Governance overview](../../data-governance/home.md) for more information.